passagemath/passagemath-pkg-slabbe/README.rst

 Release history
 ---------------

+*Version 0.6.2 (December 14, 2020)*
+  New module on Graph-directed iterated function systems (GIFS).
+  Fixed `TransitiveIdeal` import error.
+  Now using gitlab continuous integration automatic tests: installation + ``import slabbe`` tested to work on versions 8.6, 8.7, 8.8, 9.0, 9.1, 9.2 of SageMath.
+  All tests passed on versions 9.0, 9.1, 9.2 of SageMath.

 *Version 0.6.1 (May 8, 2020)*
   New modules to deal with the coding of `Z^d`-action by PETs, `d`-dimensional